OR Travel Nurse Jobs in Tennessee

 How does Junxion’s process work for OR travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
+You connect with one recruiter who handles your whole contract instead of a call-center rotation.
 Tell them your call tolerance, target cities, pay goals, and which surgical specialties you want to work, and they match you with open OR contracts in Tennessee, then walk you through each package with a full pay breakdown before you decide.
 Junxion was founded by a traveling surgical tech, so your recruiter actually understands operating room culture, and credentialing is managed start to finish by a US-based team.
 When you’re ready, reach out to get matched.

 Ready to find your next OR travel contract in Tennessee?
-Talk to a Junxion recruiter today and let’s match your perioperative background with the right program.
+Talk to a Junxion recruiter today and let’s put your perioperative background to work in the right program.

 Explore More

 Know an OR nurse who’s ready to travel?
-Refer them to Junxion and earn a bonus when they complete their first assignment.
+Refer them to Junxion and a bonus lands in your pocket when they complete their first assignment.

 Ready to Start Your Next Assignment?